tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

 - eBPF

-    Berkeley Packet Filter has been experimented in Hackthon.
+    Berkeley Packet Filter has been experimented in Hackathon.
 It requires the plugin to be written in C, which is not capable to migrate `tidb_query` eventually.
-And also, eBPF is not turning-complete, which is unacceptable.
+And also, eBPF is not turing-complete, which is unacceptable.

 - WASM

-    Web Assembly has also been experimented in Hackthon.
+    Web Assembly has also been experimented in Hackathon.
 As the result, it made the performance score around 50% to 80% to the statically linked one.
 Good work for `Wasmer`!
 Besides, WASM can be written in many languages and has great safety guarantee.

     The Rust binding for WASM plugin should be first-class supported.